sasadangelo/wp-commerce/wp-content/plugins/custom-css-js/readme.txt

 Yes.

 = Who can publish/edit/delete Custom Codes? =
 By default only the Administrator will be able to publish/edit/delete Custom Codes.
-Check out [this article](https://www.silkypress.com/simple_custom_css_js/user-capabilities-simple-custom-css-js-plugin/) for more details on roles and user capabilities customizations.
+On the plugin activation there is a role created called Web Designer.
+You can assign this role to a non-admin user in order to allow to publish/edit/delete Custom Codes.
+On the plugin's Settings page there is an option to remove this role.

 = Compatibility with qTranslate X plugin =
 * If the [qTranslate X](https://wordpress.org/plugins/qtranslate-x/) plugin is adding some `[:]` or `[:en]` characters to your code, then you need to remove the `custom-css-js` post type from the qTranslate settings.
 Check out [this screenshot](https://www.silkypress.com/wp-content/uploads/2016/08/ccj_qtranslate_compatibility.png) on how to do that.